 4. Paradise For Lovers Of Spicy Food – Hotel RRR

 If you’re a lover of spicy food, a visit to Hotel RRR is a must.
 The old restaurant has been serving spicy Andhra-style food to Mysoreans for decades.
 As you enter, the first thing that’ll assault your senses is the aroma of the biryani.
-Their spicy mutton and chicken biryani are richly flavoured with spices, meaty and very appetising.
-The restaurant also has some great vegetarian dishes on their menu.
+Their spicy mutton and chicken biryani are richly flavoured with spices, meaty, and very appetizing.
+The restaurant also has some great vegetarian dishes on its menu.
 Their unlimited vegetarian thali (platter of food) is quite popular.

 Address: Gandhi Square, Near, Mahatma Gandhi Statue, Lashkar Mohalla, Chamrajpura, Mysore